erv4gen/QuantFin-AR-Models/README.md

 ```

 We see that most of the distribution mass lay around 6% with high volatility outliers.
-Indeed, AAPL stock price had 20% volatility in late 2018 after more than ten years of stable growth.
+Indeed, the AAPL stock price had 20% volatility in late 2018 after more than ten years of stable growth.

+**Conclusion**

+As it was shown, JAGS simulations yield a realistic distribution which accounts low-probability &quot;tails&quot; events.
+Estimated values generated by JAGS can be used to define the probability for the different price levels and use them to evaluate the risk of the specific finance asset.